ds300/derivablejs/README.md

 Havelock exists to fill this gap—to make global immutable state easy, or much eas*ier* at the very least.
 It does this by providing simple and safe means for deriving those convenient little chunks from a single source of truth.
 If you like, you can think of it as magic frameworkey gubbins to keep your state in sync with your state.

-\* <em>Count yourself lucky if that sounds as laughably anachronistic as programming on punch cards.</em>
+\* <em>Count yourself lucky if that sounds about as laughably anachronistic as programming on punch cards.</em>

 ## Model